Thursday, March 04, 2010

 • You need to know what you stand for and what's important to you as a leader.

-In particular, the last one just resonates with me.
-How many times do we see new ideas, out of the corner of our eye, just enough to know they really look like opportunities, and instead of focusing on them, investigating their potential, we allow ourselves/staff/unit/organization to be distracted by the process of trying to decide whether or not to explore them?
+In particular, the last one resonates with me.
+How many times do we see new ideas, out of the corner of our eye, just enough to know they really look like opportunities, but instead of focusing on them and investigating their potential we allow ourselves/staff/unit/organization be distracted by the process of trying to decide whether or not to explore them?
 While all along nothing is happening; while the opportunities come and go, we aren't doing anything to address the very issues that we're devoting all of our time to figuring out how to address?
 How often does the approach to the work actually prevent the work from being done?
 Those are periods when our jobs get in the way of us doing our jobs.
 When change is needed, doing something -- sometimes anything -- can't be worse than doing nothing.
 If what you decide to do turns out to be the wrong thing, you can simply stop doing it -- and try something else.
 But how often do we take no action out of a fear of taking the wrong action?

 The thing is, getting there takes time -- gathering information takes time, talking takes time, thinking takes time.
-Leaders need to accept this, and need to make the time to pursue new ways of doing things.
+Leaders need to accept this and need to make the time to pursue new ways of doing things.
 They don't come to life on their own.
 In my career, I've rarely seen a brilliant concept introduced during a staff meeting.
 Why is this?
 Staff meetings are the times when teams are brought together, when the collective energies and minds of the team members are joined -- why do we seem to use these gatherings almost exclusively for updates?
 Does anyone regularly schedule meetings for the sole purpose of brainstorming?

 ...why not?...